 Dropbox

 Dropbox is another classic example of a brand that grew remarkably by starting a referral program.
-The brand launched its double-sided referral program, where the referrer and the referred client received free storage space.
+The brand launched its double-sided referral program, in which both the referrer and the referred client received free storage space.
 The program boosted signups by a whopping 60% in just 15 months.

 After clients sign up for a Dropbox account, they’re automatically assigned a unique referral link to share among friends.
 And the incentives vary by value.
 A Dropbox Basic account gets 500 MB per referral, while a Plus account gets 1 GB for every referral.